sidevans55/plo-aligner/README.md

 ---

 **Note**: This platform is designed to support institutions in aligning their PLOs with Canadian standards.
-The AI analysis provides guidance but should be reviewed by educational professionals for final decisions.
+The AI analysis provides guidance but should be reviewed by educational professionals for final decisions. # Updated deployment